-- 1. Shut off unit, including pilot.
-Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 24). - 3.
-Blow air through the ports/slots and holes in the burner. - Check injector holder located at the end of the burner tube again.
-Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle.
+- Shut off unit, including pilot.
+Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 32). - Blow air through ports/slots and holes in burner. - Check injector holder located at end of burner tube again.
+Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - Blow air into primary air holes on injector holder. - In case any large clumps of dust have now been pushed into burner, repeat steps 3 and 4.